creativescala/case-study-parser/docs/pages/expressions/recursion.md

 In the previous section we looked at expressions limited to a single operator with two arguments.
 We're now going to extend that to handle expressions with an arbitrary number of operators.

 We can try writing such a parser right now.
-We'll start by defining the basic parsers using the methods I added at the end of the previous section.
+We'll start by redefining the basic parsers using the methods I added at the end of the previous section.

 ```scala mdoc:silent
 import cats.implicits._